xv-jiaqi/leetcode/README.md

 ```shell
 sh init-hook.sh
 ```
+If your commit is fail, you can use `git commit --no-verify` to bypass the hook.

 Commit rule :exclamation:：<br>
 - **Your solution can be placed in the `./answer/` directory, the directory name should be the problem `ID`**;